Azure/redis-on-azure-workshop/labs/06-redissearch-in-azure-cache-for-redis.md

 RediSearch adds search capabilities to Redis and includes many other powerful features, and it does so right where your data lives.
 This means you can process much larger volumes of data and at greater speed.

 ## Learning Objective
-- Learn which data structures can be used with RediSearch.
-- Explore an example data set.
+- Create a sample data set.
 - Create a RediSearch index.
 - Perform queries using RediSearch commands.